Flying with a Dog: USA to the UK | Pet Travel Guide | Pet Travel Guide

 The Critical 5-Day Countdown

-- Document Audit: Ensure the vet has recorded the exact time (24hr clock) of the tapeworm treatment; if the time is missing, the treatment is considered invalid.
+Document Audit: Ensure the vet has recorded the of the tapeworm treatment; if the time is missing, the treatment is considered invalid.

 Expert Relocation Tips